-Just 3 ingredients is all you need to make these easy sugared Chinese donuts.
-They taste just like the ones you get at your favorite Asian buffet!
+Just 3 ingredients is all you need to make these easy Copycat Chinese Donut recipe.
+Puffy, golden, and covered in sugar, they taste just like the ones you get at your favorite Asian buffet!

 Sometimes in life, it doesn’t pay to take shortcuts.
 One of those times?
 Home repair time.
 Our home is over 100 years old, and in the last century, it has endured more than a few shortcuts.
 There is duct tape and glue in places it never should have been.
 And let’s not even discuss the deck situation, which has led to crumbling stairs and possums (yes, POSSUMS!) sneaking into our house (yes, INTO OUR HOUSE).